 What is Running Cadence?

-You can think of the word cadence as being similar to frequency.
-So, running cadence (also known as step rate, or stride frequency) is the number of strides you make per minute.
-Usually, this is expressed in steps per minute.
+Running cadence (also known as step rate, or stride frequency) is the number of strides you make per minute.
+Usually, this is expressed in steps per minute (spm).

 For many, this in itself may not be ground-breaking news… However, runners often ask me to put a figure on what rate of running cadence they should specifically be looking to achieve to stop themselves from over-striding.